Wayne Rainey

 Wayne Wesley Rainey (born October 23, 1960) is an American former Grand Prix motorcycle road racer.
-During the late 1980s and early 1990s, he won the 500cc World Championship three times and the Daytona 200 once.
+He competed in the FIM Grand Prix motorcycle racing world championships in 1984 and from 1988 to 1993.
+He won the 500cc World Championship three times and the Daytona 200 once.
 He was characterized by his smooth, calculating riding style, and for his intense rivalry with compatriot Kevin Schwantz, between 1987 and 1993.

 Racing history

 Rainey began his career racing in the A.M.A.
 Grand National Championship, a series that encompassed four distinct dirt track disciplines plus road races.
 In 1981, he finished the Grand National season as the 15th ranked dirt track racer in the country.
 Following his success in the Novice 250cc roadrace class, Kawasaki hired him to compete in the 1982 AMA Superbike Championship as a teammate to the then defending National Champion Eddie Lawson.
 The following year, Lawson moved to the Grand Prix circuit and Rainey took over the role of leading rider, earning the 1983 National Championship for Kawasaki.

-In 1984, he accepted an offer to ride for the newly formed Kenny Roberts Yamaha racing team in the 250cc class of the Grand Prix World Championship.
+In 1984, Rainey accepted an offer to ride for the newly formed Kenny Roberts Yamaha racing team in the 250cc class of the Grand Prix World Championship.
 A less than successful season (1 podium and difficulty push-starting the bike) saw him returning home in 1985 to join the Maclean Racing team in U.S. 250 and Formula 1 classes, and then on to the American Honda team from 1986 to 1987 where he raced Superbike and F1.
 It was during the 1987 Superbike National Championship that his intense rivalry began with Kevin Schwantz as the two battled it out for the title.
 Rainey won the Championship, but the fierce rivalry between the two competitors was just beginning.
 So intense was their rivalry that they continued their battle during the 1987 Transatlantic Trophy match races in which they were supposedly teammates competing against a team of British riders.

 In 1988 Rainey returned to Europe, again joining Team Roberts Yamaha, this time in the premier 500cc division riding the YZR500.
 His arch-rival Schwantz followed him to Europe, signing to race the 500cc class for Team Suzuki.
 The two would continue their rivalry on race tracks all across Europe, driving each other to higher levels of competitiveness.
 In 1988, Rainey won his first world championship race at the British Grand Prix.
 Also in 1988, he and his Team Roberts Yamaha teammate Kevin Magee won the prestigious Suzuka 8 Hours endurance race in Japan.
 In the 1989 campaign, Rainey finished second overall behind Eddie Lawson, winning three races and placing on the podium in every race that he finished.